setsumi/ShutdownTimer/README.md

 If you wish to have a normal shutdown you may enable the graceful mode.
 This will not force close any apps, but might lead to a failed shutdown as any apps which do not exit upon request can pause the shutdown.
 Apps might not close because they are unresponsive, require user interactions, or are still working.

 Please note that I am not liable for any data loss because you didn't save that extremely important document and now it's gone.
-That is your fault!
+That is your fault.

 ## Canceling the shutdown

 As long as the timer has not reached zero, you can cancel the countdown at any time by simply pressing the close button (that big X in the top right corner).
 A dialog will then pop up asking you if you want to cancel.
-If you choose so, the countdown will be immediately canceled and another message will tell you that the countdown was successfully canceled and that the application will close after clicking OK.
-At this point, the countdown has already stopped and you have all the time you want before clicking ok, which results in the application closing itself.
+If you choose so, the countdown will be immediately canceled and the application will close.

-If you are running it in the background, then you can go to the notification area (click on the arrow on the right side of your taskbar) and right-click on the application icon.
+If you are running it hidden to the system tray, then you can go to the notification area (click on the arrow on the right side of your taskbar) and right-click on the application icon.
 This will bring up a menu with the option "Stop and exit".
-Clicking this will cancel the shutdown and tell you about the cancellation using a message box.
+Clicking this will cancel the shutdown and close the application.

 ## Logging and Privacy

 The application is **not connected to the internet** and does **not collect usage data**.
-If there is an internal exception it will save a stack trace and simple event log to the users desktop (since v1.2.0) and notify the user but it will not automatically share any data with anyone.
-If you are using the Microsoft Store release, then the Store will also monitor basic usage and crashes and (depending on your Windows privacy settings) share this data with Microsoft and me.
+If there is an internal exception it will save a stack trace and simple event log to the users desktop and notify the user but it will not automatically share any data with anyone.